Charges via the Affine Grassmannian: Introduction

 \section{Introduction}

-The dimensions of the weight spaces of irreducible representations of a reductive group $G$ have classical and well-known combinatorial interpretations: for example, in type $A$, it is the number of semi-standard Young tableaux $\calB(\lambda)_\mu$ of shape $\lambda$ and content $\mu$.
+The dimensions of the weight spaces of irreducible representations of a reductive group $G$ have classical and well-known combinatorial interpretations: for example, for $G=SL_n(\bbC)$, the dimension of the $\mu$-weight space of the irreducible representation of highest weight $\lambda$ is the number of semi-standard Young tableaux $\calB(\lambda)_\mu$ of shape $\lambda$ and content $\mu$.

-In 1983 Lusztig \cite{LuQAna} defined $q$-analogues of the weight multiplicities for any reductive group $G$, known as the Kostka-Foulkes polynomials $K_{\lambda,\mu}(q)$.
-These polynomials record the dimensions of the graded components of the Brylinski filtration on weight spaces and can also be obtained as Kazhdan-Lusztig polynomials for the corresponding affine Weyl group.
+In 1983 Lusztig \cite{LusSingularities} defined $q$-analogues of the weight multiplicities for any reductive group $G$, also known as the Kostka--Foulkes polynomials $K_{\lambda,\mu}(q)$.
+These polynomials record the dimensions of the graded components of the Brylinski filtration on weight spaces and can also be obtained as Kazhdan--Lusztig polynomials for the corresponding affine Weyl group.
 In particular, they have positive coefficients.
-Finding a combinatorial interpretation for the coefficients of the Kostka-Foulkes polynomials is one of the most longstanding open problems in combinatorial representation theory.
+Finding a combinatorial interpretation for the coefficients of the Kostka--Foulkes polynomials is one of the most long-standing open problems in combinatorial representation theory.

-In type A, Lascoux and Sch\"utzenberger gave a combinatorial formula for the Kostka-Foulkes polynomials by defining a statistic on the set of semi-standard tableaux, called the \emph{charge statistic} \cite{LS3}.
+In type A, Lascoux and Sch\"utzenberger gave a combinatorial formula for the Kostka--Foulkes polynomials by defining a statistic on the set of semi-standard tableaux, called the \emph{charge statistic} \cite{LSSur}.
 This is a function $c:\calB(\lambda)_\mu\ra \bbZ_{\geq 0}$ such that

-A second formula for the charge, in terms of the crystal graph, is due to Lascoux, Leclerc and Thibon \cite{LaLeTh}.
-The proofs of both formulas ultimately rely on tableaux combinatorics and are based on an operation called \emph{cyclage} of tableaux.
+There exist alternative constructions of the charge statistic.
+In \cite{LLTCrystal}, Lascoux, Leclerc and Thibon gave a formula for the charge statistic in terms of the crystal graphs while Nakayashiki and Yamada \cite{NYKostka} defined the charge using the energy function on affine crystals.
+The proofs of all these formulas ultimately rely on tableaux combinatorics and are based on an operation called \emph{cyclage} of tableaux.

-In this paper, we give an independent construction of the charge statistic in type $A$ following a different and more geometric approach.
+In this paper, we introduce a different approach to construct charge statistics following different and more geometric methods.
 Motivated by the geometric Satake equivalence, we relate the charge statistic on $\calB(\lambda)$ to the geometry of the affine Grassmannian $\Gr^\vee$ of the Langlands dual group $G^\vee$ of $G$.
+To our knowledge, this is the first time that the charge statistic is directly linked to the geometry of the affine Grassmannian.
+We regard this connection as an important tool to define the charge statistic in other types beyond type $A$.